 Whilst every member of staff at Barassie Primary School and Early Years Centre endeavours to know every child personally we do have members of staff with specific remits to ensure that children are supported appropriately especially during challenging times.
-Mrs Mills, Depute Head Teacher is our Pupil Support Co-ordinator and co-ordinates plans for those children with additional support needs including those who are looked after/accommodated.
-She meets regularly with appropriate staff in school and liaises with external agencies such as social work, Barnardos etc.
+Mrs Mills, Depute Head Teacher is our Pupil Support Co-ordinator and co-ordinates plans for those children with additional support needs including those who are care experienced.
+She meets regularly with appropriate staff in school and liaises with external agencies such as social work, school nursing service, Educational Psychologist, Barnardos etc.

 Our Child Protection Co-ordinator is Mrs Fleming, Head Teacher.
-Our Deputy Child Protection Coordinator is Mrs Mills, Depute Head Teacher.
+Our Deputy Child Protection Co-ordinator is Mrs Mills, Depute Head Teacher.